Last updated on September 5th, 2018 at 02:57 pm

-The reason that Mauritius has so many beautiful beaches (check the top 10 here) is that there is a reef protecting 98-99% of the island.
+The reason that Mauritius has so many beautiful beaches (check the top 12 here) is that there is a reef protecting 98-99% of the island.
 That is why you will not experience any big wave, just shallow blue water all around.

 There are few exceptions to the shallow water, one is Gris Gris, a beautiful and unexpected cliff.
 Start here your adventure in the south of Mauritius.

-Once you go back to the main road, just few metres from the parking area, there is a round about that takes you to Roche Qui Pleure, turn right and follow the short unsealed road for few hundred meters.
+Once you go back to the main road, just a few metres from the parking area, there is a roundabout that takes you to Roche Qui Pleure.
+Turn here right and follow the short unsealed road for few hundred meters.

 This is an unreal spot where the constant squashing of the waves against the flanks of the cliff creates a thunderous noise.

-Time to go back to the car and drive to the next destination.
 I was looking for a nice beach and some food.
 Here it is Bel Ombre, a very long beach protected by the reef.

 As many times happens in Mauritius there are two street food stalls, the first one making noodles and the second one making Roti.

 You cannot miss this viewpoint.
 It was most definitely windy when I was there and probably not that pleasant but if you are in a lucky low wind day you can go on top and see a good part of the south coast trail.